How to Swaddle Your Baby to Keep Them Comfy and Safe

 In the early days of parenthood, sleep can be tricky – for everyone.
 Swaddling is a popular way to help keep your newborn baby calm and cozy, and promote restful sleep, as they adjust to life outside the womb.

 Swaddling, which involves snugly wrapping your baby in a light breathable blanket, is often likened to the comforting environment of the womb.
 Therefore, it’s common for healthcare professionals to show parents how to swaddle their baby shortly after birth to help their baby with the adjustment.
-Plus, what’s cuter than a baby burrito?
+Plus, what’s cuter then a baby burrito?

 While swaddling is endorsed by many healthcare providers and sleep specialists to comfort babies in their initial months, it's important to know how to swaddle your baby safely and recognize when it's time to stop swaddling your baby to minimize potential risks.